-In 1819 a Kingston Methodist Society was also incorporated and Kingston Academy erected at an expense of \$1,500 established as the first major educational institution in Town.
-As early as 1700, land was set apart in Kingston for the construction of a school, but no funds were available to build the structure or hire a schoolmaster.
-Though there are records of payments for schoolmasters found up through 1775, there is no mention of a school building.
-Kingston Academy was not strictly Methodist, and was established as a "Toleration academy," eventually passing into a multi-denominational board of trustees.
+In 1819, a Kingston Methodist Society was also incorporated and Kingston Academy was erected at an expense of \$1,500 and established as the first major educational institution in Town.50 As early as 1700, land was set apart in Kingston for the construction of a school, but no funds were available to build the structure or hire a schoolmaster.
+Though there are records of payments for schoolmasters found up through 1775, there is no mention of a school building.51 Kingston Academy was not strictly Methodist, and was Figure 9: Kingston Academy ca. 1856 (from Chance established as a "Toleration Academy," eventually becoming a multi-denominational board of trustees.52